Web Components Cheatsheet

 :host

-note: a pseudo-class targets elements based on their state or relationship to other elements.
+Note: a pseudo-class targets elements based on their state or relationship to other elements.

 ::slotted(element)

-This function-like pseudo-element selector will target slots defined in the shadowRoot.
-It will not target anything that isn't in a <slot> declaration.
-It's intended to be used for styling the children included in the HTML declaration; you can style your non-slot components, or use anything defined in the global DOM scope.
+• It's intended to be used for styling the children included in the HTML declaration; you can style your non-slot components, or use anything defined in the global DOM scope.

-It's limited to the following simple selectors:
+Furthermore, this selctor is limited to simple selectors:

 • element - e.g. div, span